Daemonlord92/WebDevel/README.md

 /APIv1/Project/PostNewProject taking a Project Object with ProjectName, Description, GitUrl, UserId.

-/APIv1/Project/GetAllProjects grabs all projects in the database WIP
+/APIv1/Project/GetAllProjects grabs all projects in the database

 /APIv1/Project/EditProject taking a Project Object with ProjectId, UserId, ProjectName, Description, GitUrl.

 /APIv1/Project/DeleteProject taking a projectId and userId varibles.

+/APIv1/BugTracker/GetAllBugs grabs all Bugs in the database

 /APIv1/BugTracker/PostNewBug taking a Bug Object with a BugName, BugDescription, GitUrl, UserId.